Skip to Main Content

 Need help understanding your rights as an LGBTQ+ person or someone living with HIV?
 Visit our virtual Help Desk.

-Lambda Legal, the American Civil Liberties Union, and the ACLU of Maryland, joined by pro-bono co-counsel Hogan Lovells and Jenner & Block, filed a federal lawsuit on behalf of PFLAG, GLMA, transgender young adults, and families with transgender youth challenging an executive order from the Trump administration attempting to shut down access to necessary medical care for transgender people under 19 nationwide.
-PFLAG National is the nation’s largest organization, supporting LGBTQ+ people and their families with more than 550,000 members and supporters and nearly 350 chapters across the country.
-GLMA is the country’s largest organization of LGBTQ+ and allied health professionals.
+Lambda Legal, the American Civil Liberties Union (ACLU), and the ACLU of Maryland, joined by pro-bono co-counsel Hogan Lovells and Jenner & Block, filed a federal lawsuit in the U.S. District Court for the District of Maryland on behalf of PFLAG National, GLMA: Health Professionals Advancing LGBTQ+ Equality (GLMA), transgender young adults, and families with transgender youth.
+The case challenges provisions of two Trump administration executive orders attempting to shut down access to necessary medical care for transgender people under 19 nationwide.